inform-us/requirements_specifications/rules/pain.md

 **[E] Classification Rules: Individical patient chart**

 1. X-axis time in hours, range 0-72 hours, default to 24 hours
-2. Y-axis left is pain score (VPS-0 to 4 and CPOT 0 to 8 adjusted to VPS equivalence (see tabel above))
+2. Y-axis left is pain score (VPS-0 to 4 and CPOT 0 to 8 adjusted to VPS equivalence (see tabel above)
 3. DESIGN KEY FOR INDIVIDUAL CHARTS
    - a.
 Label VPS as circles
    - b.
 Label CPOT as diamonds
    - c.
 Colour code – RAG rated pain score (see equivalence table)
    - d.
 Missing – no data points
    - f.
-Forward filled data (see validity for 1 hour epoch calculation) shown as a continuing line (no icons circles/daimonds)
+Forward filled data (see validity for 1 hour epoch calculation) shown as a continuing line (no icons circles/diamonds)

 ---
 # [F] Classification Rules: SPC CHARTS